YourFriendSub/YAGPDB.xyz-CCs/Ticket System/Readme.md

   - `{{$PAdminOnly := true}}`: Permission For if Ticket-Owner can convert ticket to AdminOnly or not. *Default=True*
   - `{{$PUseSettings := true}}`: Permission For using the “⚙️ Settings” button. *Default=True*
   - `{{$PDelete := false}}`: Permission For deleting the ticket. *Default=False*

+  > NOTE:
+  > These permissions only overrides the permissions for Buttons, Select Menus & Modals.
+Ticket-Owner *or others* can still use inbuilt `-ticket` commands.
-  - > NOTE: Here, "DELETE" Means Deleting the Ticket-Channel & "CLOSE" Means just removing the Ticket-Owner and Added Users from the Ticket-Channel.
+  > "DELETE" Means Deleting the Ticket-Channel & "CLOSE" Means just removing the Ticket-Owner and Added Users from the Ticket-Channel.
 - ✅ Featere 3 - Additional features:
   - If you want to Pin the Top-Message (e.g. First message that was Sent by bot.) of the Ticket. *Default=True*
   - If you want to Ping Staff role or not. *Default=True*